 Abundance and survival -- A detailed description of procedures and formulas for estimating abundance and survival was presented in our earlier report on the evaluation of slotted size limits (Clark and Alexander 1985).
-We used the same methods Briefly, we used dcin this study. electrofishing gear and mark-and-recapture techniques to estimate abundance of trout each fall by species, size, and age groups.
+We used the same methods in this study.
+Briefly, we used dcelectrofishing gear and mark-and-recapture techniques to estimate abundance of trout each fall by species, size, and age groups.
 We used Bailey formulas (Bailey 1951) to compute estimates and variances.
-We collected trout scales during the marking run to estimate age We estimated age-specific composition. annual survival and its variance from two successive age groups.
+We collected trout scales during the marking run to estimate age composition.
+We estimated age-specific annual survival and its variance from two successive age groups.